lewisfish/dolphin-counter/README.md

 # :dolphin: Dolphin-counter :dolphin:

 This project uses classical computer vision techniques to generate objects for human labeling from aerial drone footage.
 Target labels are dolphins.
+This repo also contains a GUI used to label the generated objects.

 ![Example of dolphin detection](https://raw.githubusercontent.com/lewisfish/dolphin-counter/master/example.png)